Dr Beyers Naudé Local Municipality

-Dr Beyers Naudé Local Municipality is a new local municipality that was established by merging the Camdeboo, Ikwezi and Baviaans local municipalities in the Sarah Baartman District of the Eastern Cape in South Africa.
+Dr Beyers Naudé Municipality (Dr Beyers Naudé Munisipaliteit; uMasipala wase Dr Beyers Naudé) is a local municipality within the Sarah Baartman District Municipality, in the Eastern Cape of South Africa.
+The municipality was established by merging the Camdeboo, Ikwezi and Baviaans local municipalities.
 The decision to merge the municipalities was taken by the Municipal Demarcation Board in 2015 but only took effect after municipal elections on 3 August 2016.
 The new municipality is named after the Afrikaner cleric and anti-apartheid activist Beyers Naudé.
 Its seat is in Graaff-Reinet.
+The merger was motivated by political interests because the ruling party, the African National Congress, was losing support in the area.
+One of the municipalities, Baviaans, was already governed by the opposition Democratic Alliance.

 Geography and people

 The new municipality covers an area of 28653 sqkm at the western end of the Eastern Cape province, from the Sneeuberge in the north to the Baviaanskloof in the south.
 It is a sparsely populated area, with a population of 79,291 giving a density of only 2.8 PD/sqkm.

 80.3% of residents of the municipality speak Afrikaans as their home language, while 14.8% speak Xhosa and 3.2% speak English.
 66.9% described themselves as "Coloured", 23.6% as "Black African", and 8.7% as "White".

 The principal town in the municipal area is Graaff-Reinet, with a population of approximately 35,000.
 Other towns include Willowmore, Aberdeen, Jansenville, Steytlerville and Klipplaat.